Partnering with Child Welfare programs to help ASWs build clinical skills and gain supervised experience toward licensure

 for Child Welfare Social Workers

-Alyssa has practiced social work for over a decade.
+Alyssa has over a decade of experience in social work.
 She is a former Child Welfare Services (CWS) social worker, supervisor, and child sexual abuse forensic interviewer.
-Alyssa now supports professionals in high-stress, helping professions as an EMDR-trained mental health professional, consultant, and podcaster.
-She currently partners with rural child welfare programs to build custom online training libraries and provide staff support through 1:1 and group Reflective Supervision/Consultation (RSC).
+Currently, Alyssa supports professionals in high-stress helping professions as an EMDR-trained mental health professional, consultant, and podcaster.
+She partners with rural child welfare programs to build custom online training libraries and provide staff support through 1:1 and group Reflective Supervision/Consultation (RSC).

 Her background in both direct service and leadership roles within child welfare, combined with her expertise in trauma-informed care and reflective supervision, equips her to guide and mentor social workers in applying a clinical lens to Child Welfare best practices.